-This post was originally published June 29th, 2016, and extensively updated February 8th, 2017.
+This post was originally published June 29th, 2016, and extensively updated October 30th, 2019.

-1. Marketing Dental Implants to a Varied Audience
+Market Dental Implants to the Right Audience

 While much of your local demographic data can be collected through online research, you can also use the demographics of your current patients to determine your target audience.

 Assuming that your patient records are computerized, as is the case with most dental or medical practices today, you have the capability of generating reports based on the demographics of your current patients.

-Being able to put yourself in the shoes of your target patient (we call this a persona) takes some practice, but once you are able to do that, you have the ability to create social media posts and blog content that will catch the attention of everyone in your target audience.
+Being able to put yourself in the shoes of your target patient (we call this a persona) takes some practice, but once you’re able to do that, you have the ability to create social media posts and blog content that will catch the attention of everyone in your target audience.

 The more time you can invest into creating your personas, the better you’ll be at targeting the right audience.

 Off the top of my head, I can think of:

 Here’s a great example of a complete buyer persona:

-It includes lots of important demographic details like age, marital status, occupation, location.
+It includes lots of important demographic details like age, marital status, occupation, and location.
 Most importantly, you’ll want to answer two questions about your target audience:

-Then you can start creating content and advertising materials that highlight the benefits of dental implants for them, and minimize the barriers that keep them from becoming a patient.
+Then you can start creating content and advertising materials that highlight the benefits of dental implants for them and minimize the barriers that keep them from becoming a patient.

-2. Use Social Media to Market Dental Implants
+Use Social Media for Dental Implants Marketing

 Here are some tips to optimize your social media marketing:

-- Automate your posts
+Automate your posts

 It’s a good idea to use a social media management tool that allows you to schedule posts on a variety of media and also offers valuable reports you can use to determine:

 Here’s how it looks on one social media management tool, Buffer:

-- Speak to your followers
+Speak to your followers

 Something that would catch the attention of someone in their 20s might be of no interest to someone in their 60s.
-So make sure what you share on social media speaks to the right personas.
+So, make sure what you share on social media speaks to the persona you’re targeting.

 But wait, who are your followers?
 Some of these will come in organically, others you’ll have to target.
 Actively seek out and follow your target audiences on social media, which will encourage them to follow you back.

-- Promote your blog content
+Promote your blog content

 Drawing traffic back to your website should be a top goal of your social media marketing efforts.
-So make sure you promote every new blog post you write, and include attractive images, relevant hashtags, and other elements that encourage clicks.
+So, make sure you promote every new blog post you write, and include attractive images, relevant hashtags, and other elements that encourage clicks.

-- Do more than just post
+Do more than just post

 For businesses, including your dental office, social media has become a platform for customer service.
 Disgruntled patients may air their complaints there.
 It’s your job to respond and try to resolve the issue.
 Otherwise prospective patients will see the bad news.